Consumer edition active

 Most often the cause of a child’s hearing loss cannot be reversed, and treatment involves use of a hearing aid to compensate for the impairment as much as possible.

-Cochlear implants (a surgically implanted system that sends electrical signals directly into the auditory nerve in response to sounds) may be used for children whose hearing loss is severe enough that it cannot be managed with hearing aids.
+Cochlear implants (a surgically implanted system that sends electrical signals directly into the auditory nerve in response to sounds) may be used for children whose hearing loss is sensorineural and cannot be managed with hearing aids.
+Cochlear implants can help children communicate and develop language and help them integrate into the hearing world.

 Children may also require therapy to support their language development, such as being taught a visually based sign language.